bayufedra/MBPTL/README.md

 ```

 **Port conflicts:**
-- If ports 80, 8080, or 3306 are in use, modify the `docker-compose.yml` file or use different ports.
+- If ports 80, 8080, or 3306 are in use, modify the `.env` file or use different ports.

 **Permission issues (Linux/macOS):**
 ```bash